davedoesdev/qlobber-fsq/README.md

   - `{Integer} disruptor_spin_interval` If a Disruptor is shared across multiple buckets or multiple `QlobberFSQ` instances, contention can occur when publishing a message.
 In this case [`publish`](#qlobberfsqprototypepublishtopic-payload-options-cb) will try again until it succeeds. `disruptor_spin_interval` is the time (in milliseconds) to wait before retrying.
 Defaults to 0.

-  - `{Object} [direct_handler]` Object with three methods, used for transferring messages direct from publisher to subscribers without writing them to disk:
+  - `{Object} [direct_handler]` Object with the following methods, used for transferring messages direct from publisher to subscribers without writing them to disk:

     - `{Function (filename, direct)} get_stream_for_publish` Called by [`publish`](#qlobberfsqprototypepublishtopic-payload-options-cb) when truthy `options.direct` is passed to it instead of writing data to disk.
 This method receives the name of the file to which data would have been written plus the value of `options.direct` that was passed to [`publish`](#qlobberfsqprototypepublishtopic-payload-options-cb).
 Whatever it returns will be returned by the call to [`publish`](#qlobberfsqprototypepublishtopic-payload-options-cb).